 - Kenshiro's slapping the last emperor.
 Complete with the infamous line and a Took a Level in Badass.
 It isnt the same type as Bright Slapping though, since Kenshiro do it for sake of Revenge

-- Sliding Scale of Idealism Versus Cynicism: More cynical compared to the sequel, Hokuto No Ken, in spite of being set in a shiny city of Shanghai.
+- Sliding Scale of Idealism vs. Cynicism: More cynical compared to its ^redecessor, Fist of the North Star, despitebeing set in the shiny city of Shanghai.
 The Hero is helping his best friend - a drug lord, to take over the entire city by eliminating a gang that is even worse than theirs.
-There are also much fewer villains who receive redemption than in Hokuto No Ken.
+There are also much fewer villains who receive redemption than in Fist of the North Star.

-- Smoking Is Cool - And therefore so are all the men of Ching Bang, Kenshiro included.
+- Smoking Is Cool: And therefore so are all the men of Ching Bang, Kenshiro included.

-- Tender Tears - Shed even moreso than in Hokuto by women and men.
+- Tender Tears: Shed even moreso than in Hokuto by women and men.

-- The Triads and the Tongs - The primary genre of this manga series, ties to Fist of the North Star notwithstanding.
+- The Triads and the Tongs: The primary genre of this manga series, ties to Fist of the North Star notwithstanding.

-- Those Wacky Nazis - If you thought a garden-variety Nazi is nasty enough, meet Liu Zong-Wu, the Nazi Hokuto Ryukaken Master.
+- Those Wacky Nazis: If you thought a garden-variety Nazi is nasty enough, meet Liu Zong-Wu, the Nazi Hokuto Ryukaken Master.

-- Wuxia - Stylistically closer to this genre than its post-apocalyptic predecessor; being set in Classical China in its twilight years helps.
+- Wuxia: Stylistically closer to this genre than its post-apocalyptic predecessor; being set in Classical China in its twilight years helps.